Wonderfall/wonderfall.github.io/content/posts/fdroid-issues.md

 > Should I really care?

 It's up to your threat model, and of course your personal preferences.
 Most likely, your phone won't turn into a nuclear weapon if you install F-Droid on it - and this is far from the point that this article is trying to make.
-Still, I believe these information will be valuable for anyone who values a **practical approach to privacy** (rather than an ideological one).
+Still, I believe this information will be valuable for anyone who values a **practical approach to privacy** (rather than an ideological one).

 > But there is more malware in Play Store!
 How can you say that it's more secure?